Xamarsia/simple-photo-sharing-platform/README.md

 }
 ```

-For example, if a user attempts to register an account with a non-unique username, the HTTP status 500 will be returned along with the corresponding `ErrorResponse` like above.
+For instance, if a user attempts to register with a non-unique username, the HTTP status 500 will be returned along with the corresponding `ErrorResponse` like above.

 ### Error Codes